 - programmes for young people of different age ranges including face to face work and residentials – offering support with personal development and life changing opportunities

 - activities with the over 55s including the Autumn Club – offering social activities – providing a lifeline to those who would otherwise be isolated

 - crafts for women and girls and a community garden – offering facilities and provision often not available elsewhere in the area.

 A number of organisations hire the Centre including

-- Boys Brigade, Brownies, Karate, Dance and Slimming Clubs.
+- Boys Brigade, Brownies, Karate, little acorns playgroup and many more.

 - Charities and groups from local and wider areas use rooms for a range of meetings e.g. forum meetings with young people.